 Driver Profile

-Percat’s Walkinshaw Racing journey started in 2007, whilst running in the Australian Formula Ford series, a series in which he would go on to win in dominant fashion two years later, breaking Steven Richards’ record for most race wins in the process.
+Percat’s professional racing journey started in 2007 running the Australian Formula Ford series, a series in which he would go on to win dominantly two years later, breaking Steven Richards’ record for most race wins in the process.

 He progressed to the Dunlop Super2 Series in 2010 and finished fourth, earning an endurance drive call-up alongside Garth Tander for the Holden Racing Team the following year.

-In what was a remarkable feat, the duo proceeded to take out the 2011 Great Race, with Percat becoming the first rookie winner in 30 years.
+In what was a remarkable feat, the duo took out the 2011 Great Race, with Percat becoming the first rookie winner in 30 years.

 In his rookie year, he went on to score two podiums and finished the season in 12th.

-2015 saw a switch to Lucas Dumbrell Motorsport for two seasons, where he would go on to record his first solo race win in Adelaide in 2016, along with a podium later that year at the Bathurst 1000.
+2015 saw a switch to Lucas Dumbrell Motorsport for two seasons, where he would record his first solo race win in Adelaide in 2016, along with a podium later that year at the Bathurst 1000.

 In 2017, Percat moved over to Brad Jones Racing, his home for the next five seasons, which would yield two more wins, both coming in 2020, whilst finishing seventh in the Drivers Championship in both 2020 and 2021.